-If DTA denies your SNAP benefits for missing proofs, but you sent DTA the missing proofs within 30 days of the denial, DTA should reopen your SNAP application.
+If DTA denies your SNAP benefits for missing proofs, you still have options.
+If you send DTA the missing proofs within 30 days of the denial, DTA should reopen your SNAP application.
 You do not need to reapply.

-However, DTA may only give you benefits starting with the date DTA received the required proofs, not the date you applied for SNAP.
-This is called “pro-rating.”
-DTA delays the start date if they decide you were at fault for the delayed proofs.
+But DTA may only give you benefits starting with the date DTA received the required proofs, not the date you applied for SNAP.
+This is called ''pro-rating."
+DTA will start your benefits the date they go the proofs — not the day you applied — if they decide the delay was your fault.

 Louise applied for SNAP on June 1st but had trouble proving her earnings.
 She got a “pending denial” notice on June 30th.
-Louise was finally able to send DTA the missing pay information on July 10th.
+Louise finally sent DTA the missing pay information on July 10th.
 DTA approved her case, but only gave her SNAP starting July 10th.

-In the above case, Louise told DTA that her employer was refusing to give her a statement about the missing wage information.
-The DTA office did not offer to contact the employer or otherwise help Louise.
+In the above case, you learn that Louise told DTA that her employer initially refused to give her a statement about the missing wage information.
+You also learn that DTA office did not offer to contact the employer or otherwise help Louise.
 In this situation, the delay in getting the earnings proof was not her fault.
 DTA should not have prorated her SNAP benefits.

 A delay is not your fault if:

 - DTA did not tell you which proofs they needed or what alternate proofs they can accept, or